10 Trends Set To Reshape Business In The Coming Decades

 2. Urbanization — Increased urbanization is another global trend to note.
 While 55 percent of the world’s population lives in cities in 2020, that figure will reach 67 percent in 2100.

-While the five largest cities in 2030 are projected to be Tokyo; Delhi, India; Shanghai; Mumbai, India; and Beijing, by 2050 the list will likely read Lagos, Nigeria; Kinshasa, Congo; Dar es Salaam, Tanzania; Mumbai;and Delhi.
+While the five largest cities in 2030 are projected to be Tokyo; Delhi, India; Shanghai; Mumbai, India; and Beijing, by 2050 the list will likely read Lagos, Nigeria; Kinshasa, Congo; Dar es Salaam, Tanzania; and Mumbai and Delhi, India.

 With that increase in urbanization, there will be growing problems that will need to be addressed such as waste management and disease outbreaks.